FreakC-Foundation/FreakC/TUTORIAL.md

 Basically, it should work like normal Batch's variables.
 But currently, multi-line macro doesn't work :(

+### Alternative to macro
+If you want an alternative, try reading at the [#Function] section.
+There will be docs about inlined functions, which are as fast as macros, but as nice as normal functions.

+So why macro if inlined function is better?
+Well, simple, just don't use macro for any function-like stuffs, but macros can be good for stuffs like shorter naming, or really small tasks that usually just come as a form a single command :v

 ### Notes
 Also, spaces in FreakC is extremely important, so if you declare a variable like this: